A federal government website managed by the U.S. Department of Health & Human Services

 There are two sources of federally collected data on youth bullying:

-- The 2013 Youth Risk Behavior Surveillance System (Centers for Disease Control and Prevention) indicates that, nationwide, 20% of students in grades 9–12 experienced bullying.
+- The 2015 Youth Risk Behavior Surveillance System (Centers for Disease Control and Prevention) indicates that, nationwide, 20% of students in grades 9–12 report being bullied on school property in the 12 months preceding the survey.

 This website refers to "bullying" as "acoso escolar".
 However, these behaviors are not present only in the school environment.
 The strategies for prevention and response are applicable to any place where youth study and play.